slavaaaaaaaaaa/devops-homework/README.md

 ## Notes

 No resource is off-limits, that includes the potential hirer who sent you this.
 Asking questions is a _must_, some even set a timer for figuring something out, e.g.: "If I can't figure this problem out within thirty minutes, I must ask someone how to do this."
+The only limitation we ask for is to avoid asking others to do the work for you.

 A strategy everyone is fond of is talking an object through your problem (this has classically been a poor rubber duck).
 Walk it through the entire problem, beginning to end: usually, one stumbles into whatever they've missed.